-The TCJA includes many changes affecting tax breaks for home ownership.
+The TCJA included many changes affecting tax breaks for home ownership.
 Consider these itemized deductions in your tax planning:

-New limits!
 Property tax deduction.
-For 2018-2025, the property tax deduction is subject to the new \$10,000 limit on combined deductions for state and local taxes.
-(See "What's new!" on page 4.)
-Higher-income taxpayers owning valuable homes in high-property-tax locations will likely see a huge drop in the federal tax benefit they receive from their property tax payments.
+Through 2025, the property tax deduction is subject to a \$10,000 limit on combined deductions for state and local taxes.
+(See page 2 for more details.)

+Higher-income taxpayers owning valuable homes in high-property-tax locations have seen a huge drop in the federal tax benefit they receive from their property tax payments.